xenophy/ext-server/README.md

 ## Road Map

 ### Version 0.1.x
-* this.forbidden, this.basicAuth, this.isSecure, this.setTemplate, this.abort in action.
 * The switch of the document root by Virtual Host.
 * Ext Direct supprt(for Ext JS 4.1 and Sencha Touch 2.0).
 * Socket.IO support.